23 Free Sales Plan Templates | How to Create (with Examples)

 Positioning

 The following section should state the company’s position in comparison to its competitors by listing its competitors.
-Position can also be described in terms of technology advancement, market trends, pricing, etc. this section should discuss how these factors influence the company’s sales.
+Positions can also be described in terms of technology advancement, market trends, pricing, etc. this section should discuss how these factors influence the company’s sales.

-Prospecting Strategy
+Prospecting strategy

 The prospecting strategy should then follow.
 First, the plan should illustrate the strategies to be adopted to acquire inbound and outbound sales.
-Inbound sales are sales initiated by the customer, for example, when enquiring about a particular product or service.
+Inbound sales are sales initiated by the customer, for instance, when enquiring about a particular product or service.
 Outbound sales are generated from the prospecting efforts of the company,

 Contacting customers who have not expressed interest in a product or service.

-Sales Objectives
+Sales objectives

 Then state the company’s sales goals.
 Sales objectives are vital considerations in business growth, and as a result, specificity is essential in this section.
 Often, sales goals are in terms of revenue.